Getting Started in the Comcast Business Support Community

 **Note**: You will not be able to complete step 2 if you have not already registered your Comcast Business My Account.
 To complete that process please see here: https://business.comcast.com/myaccount

 - Complete your profile by choosing a support community username.
 Some users choose to create anonymous names for the sake of privacy and to help them feel more comfortable participating.
 Be creative, have fun with it, but choose carefully.
-Click Submit
+You will need to agree to our Support Community Guidelines and opt-into our direct messaging feature.
+Click the Complete Registration button.

 **Note**: Once created, you will not be able to change your username.
 Also, all username must adhere to the support community guidelines and not be disruptive to the overall community.